 Top 10 Facts for International Day of the Tropics in 2026

-The observance of this day marks the anniversary of the launch of the inaugural State of the Tropics report, which was unveiled in 2014 by Nobel Laureate Aung San Suu Kyi to evaluate the health and progress of the intertropical zone.
+The date of the observance commemorates the launch of the inaugural State of the Tropics Report, which was introduced in 2014 by Nobel Laureate Aung San Suu Kyi to provide a unique perspective on the region.

 In the News and Trending in the US for International Day of the Tropics